-(A) "Trade or business" means the unitary business of the taxpayer, part of which is conducted within [this State].
+- (3) As used in the definition of apportionable income and in the application of the definition, "trade or business" means the unitary business of the taxpayer, part of which is conducted within [this State]. - (4) Transactional Test.

-(B) "Relates to the operation of the trade or business" refers to the attributes of,

-(4) Transactional Test.
 Apportionable income includes income arising from transactions and activity in the regular course of the taxpayer's trade or business.

-(A) If the transaction or activity is in the regular course of the taxpayer's trade or business, part of which trade or business is conducted within [this State], the resulting income of the transaction or activity is apportionable income for [this State].
-Income may be apportionable income even though the actual transaction or activity that gives rise to the income does not occur in [this State].

-(B) For a transaction or activity to be in the regular course of the taxpayer's trade or business, the transaction or activity need not be one that frequently occurs in the trade or business.
+- (A) If the transaction or activity is in the regular course of the taxpayer's trade or business, part of which trade or business is conducted within [this State], the resulting income of the transaction or activity is apportionable income for [this State].
+Income may be apportionable income even though the actual transaction or activity that gives rise to the income does not occur in [this State]. - (B) For a transaction or activity to be in the regular course of the taxpayer's trade or business, the transaction or activity need not be one that frequently occurs in the trade or business.
 Most, but not all, frequently occurring transactions or activities will be in the regular course of that trade or business and will, therefore, satisfy the transactional test.
 It is sufficient to classify a transaction or activity as being in the regular course of a trade or business, if it is reasonable to conclude transactions of that type are customary in the kind of trade or business being conducted or are within the scope of what that kind of trade or business does.
 However, even if a taxpayer frequently or customarily engages in investment activities, if those activities are for the taxpayer's mere financial betterment rather than for the operations of the trade or business, such activities do not satisfy the transactional test.
 The transactional test includes, but is not limited to, income from sales of inventory, property held for sale to customers, and services which are commonly sold by the trade or business.
-The transactional test also includes, but is not limited to, income from the sale of property used in the production of apportionable income of a kind that is sold and replaced with some regularity, even if replaced less frequently than once a year.

-(5) Functional test.
+The transactional test also includes, but is not limited to, income from the sale of property used in the production of apportionable income of a kind that is sold and replaced with some regularity, even if replaced less frequently than once a year. - (5) Functional test.
 Apportionable income also includes income from tangible and intangible property, if the acquisition, management, employment, development, or disposition of the property is or was related to the operation of the taxpayer's trade or business.
-"Property" includes any interest in, control over, or use in property (whether the interest is held directly, beneficially, by contract, or otherwise) that relates to the operation of the business, "Relates to the operation of the trade or business" refers to property that contributed to the production of apportionable income."
-"Acquisition, management, employment, development or disposition" refers to various aspects of a taxpayer's activity in acquiring property, exercising control and dominion over property and disposing of property, including dispositions by sale, lease or license.
-Income arising from the disposition or other utilization of property which was acquired or developed in the course of the taxpayer's unitary business constitutes apportionable income, even if the property was not employed in relation to the operation of the taxpayer's trade or business.
+"Property" includes any interest in, control over, or use in property (whether the interest is held directly, beneficially, by contract, or otherwise) that relates to the operation of the business.
+"Relates to the operation of the trade or business" refers to property that is used to produce apportionable income.
+Property that is related to the operation of the trade or business can contribute to the production of apportionable income directly or indirectly, without regard to the materiality of the contribution.
+Property that is held merely for investment purposes is not related to the operation of the trade or business.
+"Acquisition, management, employment, development or disposition" refers to a taxpayer's activities in acquiring property, exercising control and dominion over property and disposing of property, including dispositions by sale, lease or license.
+Income arising from the disposition or other utilization of property which was acquired or developed in the course of the taxpayer's trade or business constitutes apportionable income, even if the property was not employed in relation to the operation of the taxpayer's trade or business.